This page describes the branches in the Forseti repository and how they’re used and managed.

 dev: The currently active development branch.

-stable: The latest Forseti release suitable for deployment to production.
+master: The latest Forseti release suitable for deployment to production.

-forsetisecurity.org: Forseti website.
+forsetisecurity.org: The latest deployed Forseti website.

 dev branch is the starting point where you can create a new PR.